mill-ornrakorn/STEHealth-Application/README.md

 --- | ----
 **Software**   |
-[R](https://cran.r-project.org/)  | Language and environment for statistical computing and graphics [R-Portable](https://sourceforge.net/projects/rportable/) | R portable configures R to work with the PortableApps framework, so that R can be ran from a thumb drive or portable hard drive without leaving artifacts on the computer.
+[R](https://cran.r-project.org/)  | Language and environment for statistical computing and graphics [RStudio](https://posit.co/download/rstudio-desktop/)  | Integrated development environment (IDE) for R [R-Portable](https://sourceforge.net/projects/rportable/) | R portable configures R to work with the PortableApps framework, so that R can be ran from a thumb drive or portable hard drive without leaving artifacts on the computer
-**R packages** |
+[Responsively App](https://responsively.app/) | A dev-tool that aids faster and precise responsive web development **R packages** |
 [shiny](https://cran.r-project.org/web/packages/shiny/index.html)  | Makes to build interactive web apps from R [shinydashboard](https://cran.r-project.org/web/packages/shinydashboard/index.html)| Use with shiny to create dashboards